clw224/clw224.github.io/_publications/2015-04-17-boreal-toad-brumation.md

 ---
-title: "A hormone priming regimen and hibernation affect oviposition in the boreal toad (<i>Anaxyrus boreas boreas</i>)"
+title: "2) A hormone priming regimen and hibernation affect oviposition in the boreal toad (<i>Anaxyrus boreas boreas</i>)"

 collection: publications